Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 ?
 TestDir("D:\Documents\*.xls")

-The above example will read-only Excel files and print in the Debug window.
+The above example retrieves only Excel files and prints in the Debug window.

-I have used the term Function and Command interchangeably.
-Dir() is referred to as a Function in VBA reference documents and as Command in Disk Operating System documents, both refer to the same operations done in different environments.
+I have used the terms Function and Command interchangeably.
+Dir() is referred to as a Function in VBA reference documents and as a Command in Disk Operating System documents; both refer to the same operations done in different environments.

 Share: